Healing Stories in the Bible And What They Mean For You

-Healing of a paralyzed man (Luke 5:17–26)
+3. A paralyzed man is made well (Luke 5:17–26)

-“Man, your sins are forgiven you” (Luke 5:20, NKJV).
+“Your sins are forgiven you” (Luke 5:20, NKJV).

-Then the religious leaders started questioning why He had forgiven the man (Luke 5:21).

-But Jesus told them He has authority to forgive sins.
+The religious leaders started questioning why He had forgiven the man (Luke 5:21), but Jesus told them He has the authority to forgive sins.

 Then He went on and said to the man:

 “I say to you, rise, pick up your bed and go home” (Luke 5:24, ESV).

-Jesus heals a leper (Matthew 8:1–3)
+4. Jesus heals a leper (Matthew 8:1–3)

-And Jesus also went against the set “rules” and compassionately touched him to heal him.
+Jesus also went against the set “rules” and compassionately touched him to heal him.

 But in order to get him accepted by the rest of the community, Jesus asked him to get an “examination.”
 The priests would examine him and verify that he was fully healed and safe to be around (Matthew 8:3).

-The woman who bled for 12 years (Mark 5:25–34)
+5. Jesus cures a woman who bled for 12 years (Mark 5:25–34)